ChallengeResponse/spotifyJsonThingy/README.md

 		  "playlist_id": "1"
           }
 `
-A change object like the above can be constructed.

 ### Expected Result
 If it is associated with user 2, the playlist with id 1 would be deleted and future attempts to modify that playlist would do nothing.